AF-1/lms-customtagimporter/README.md

 Custom Tag Importer
 ====

-**Custom Tag Importer**[^1] scans track information from custom tags in your music files.
+**Custom Tag Importer** scans track information from custom tags in your music files.
 That includes rating tags because a rating tag is basically just a custom tag for ratings.
 <br><br>

 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)